Please choose one of the following orchestral excerpts and transcribe at least the melody—but more if you can.

 — B flat major — The melody begins with a dotted eighth note, then a sixteenth note.

-If the melody is completely accurate, you earn 100 points.
-Each correct note in an extra part will offset an error in your melodic dictation.
-(You can earn 100 points even if your work is not completely correct.)
+If the principal melody is completely accurate, you earn 85 points.
+Each correct note in another part will offset any error in your melodic dictation or raise your grade.